open-make/openmakewebsite/content/blog/2021-11-12-FAIR4RH/index.en.md

 *Two different timelines depending whether we would like to do a RDA WG (up) or not (below), on the upper right are some putative working groups that would deal with different approaches for the definition of FAIR for hardware.*

+## Second meeting

+After presenting the timelines plans, we decided to go for a RDA interest group, and we hope to get a first declaration for the end of the open.make project in 2023.
+The RDA group attracted other members, notably from other RDA groups.

+---

 There are still many question that remain to be answered, the following ones came into our internal (open.make) discussions: